 At first I was skeptical because I thought it was a step in the wrong direction for my brand, but something inside of me thought it would be really fun, so I went for it!
 What I discovered from that experience changed my life.

-Selling directly to customers was exciting, gratifying and awesome!
+Selling directly to customers was exciting, gratifying and fun!
 I soon started schlepping my goods around Canada and selling at as many festival and craft shows as possible.
 It became my main focus, and slowly I had less and less wholesale accounts.
 I didn’t care because selling direct to the end customers allowed me to be more creative and not worry about all the things I used to dread like catalogs, consistent stock and cold calling buyers.
-Plus, I was profiting well over six figures a year (more than ever before)!
+Plus, I was profiting well over six figures a year – more than ever before!
 Another great aspect of selling at shows was meeting amazing crafty entrepreneurs from all over the country.
 I loved hearing their stories and would absorb their knowledge like a sponge.

 Because I have a hard wired marketing brain, it didn’t take long for me to realize that craft shows needed to revamp their branding.
-A lot of the marketing used didn’t appeal to many of my friends, even though there was really cool stuff sold by young, hip artisans.
+A lot of the marketing didn’t appeal to many of my friends, even though there was really cool stuff sold by young, hip artisans.
 This was around the time Etsy launched, and I saw huge potential in the growing DIY movement.

 I have launched jennaherbut.com because I want to help my fellow creative entrepreneurs improve their business skills so they can be super successful doing what they love.

 Helping you live the life of your dreams is what lights me up.
 I know what it feels like to be so passionate about an idea that you eat, sleep and breathe it.
 I also know how damn good it feels to make a lot of money doing it.
 This is the feeling that I want to share with you.